bubl-ai/bubl-ai.github.io/_posts/2024-02-13-Repo-as-Importable-Package.md

 In a nutshell, doing this the right way allows you to treat your code just like any other Python library.
 The real magic happens when you realize you can seamlessly manage your source control and develop your code within the container.
 Everything neatly in the same place!

-The next `setup.py` file was gotten from our [*llamaindex-project repository.*](https://github.com/bubl-ai/llamaindex-project/blob/main/setup.py)
+The next `setup.py` file was gotten from our [*llamaindex-learning repository.*](https://github.com/bubl-ai/llamaindex-learning/blob/main/setup.py)

 ```python
 from setuptools import setup, find_packages